MalikSh96/AnimeTracker/readme.md

 - Fixed the name conflicting issue with shows too.
 Now able to change name of shows.

-- A lot of recurring code present in the `edit` functionalities in `AnimeController.cs` and `UserController.cs`
+- A lot of recurring code present in the `edit` functionalities in `AnimeController.cs` and `UserController.cs`.

+# Phase 22
+- Worked on `delete` functionality for both an admin and a single user.

 ### Issue with Users remaining signed in
 - Users who closes their tab or closes their browser still remain signed in, even though **not** having *ticked*